 It’s not just on football shirts.
 In England, any live game you watch on Sky or BT Sport, there is now a short ad-break just before kick off in which live betting odds are displayed.

-Even the three leagues below the Premier League are sponsored by a betting company.
+Even the three leagues below the Premier League are sponsored by the bet sites that accept paypal, a betting company.
 What sort of message does this spread?
 Again, similarly to alcohol, it’s subliminal message is to entice more and more people to buy into the company, in this case, gamble.